Kemnal Technology College: History

 The school was first established in 1954 in the former buildings of Chislehurst and Sidcup Grammar School as Cray Valley Technical School.
-The name was changed to Cray Valley Technical High School in 1968.
-Later (around 1970) it became Cray Valley Comprehensive, then Kemnal Manor Upper School (around 1977).
+The name was changed to Cray Valley Technical High School for Boys in 1968.
+Later it became Kemnal Manor Upper School from September 1974 when Cray Valley merged with Edgebury Secondary Modern in Mottingham.
 Kemnal Technology College was converted to academy status in February 2012, and was previously a community school under the direct control of Bromley London Borough Council.
 The school continues to coordinate with Bromley London Borough Council for admissions.
 The school has also been designated as a Training school.